DavidHarrisonHaskell/ProjectNode.JS_DavidHarrisonHaskell/README.md

 #### **Configs**
 This folder contains the configsMongoDB.js file which connects the server to MongoDB.

-#### **Controllers**
+#### **Controllers, Services, Repositories, Models**
+The general flow of the project has the controllers referring to the services which then refer to the repositories which access the MongoDB models of the relevant collection.
+For the sake of simplicity, see the following descriptions of the controllers to understand the server's structure.
+Then, check the files of the relevant services, repositories, and models for further details.

-##### Departments Controller
+##### <u>Departments Controller</u>
   DepartmentsController.js explanation:
   - getting a specific department's information or all of the departments' information from MongoDB.
   - posting a new department
   - changing a department
   - deleting a department

-##### Employees Controller
+##### <u>Employees</u>
 EmployeesController.js explanation:
 - getting all of the employees' information from MongoDB, or more customized information using the "Employees/Information" router
 - getting customized information about an employee, updating an employee, or deleting a specific employee through the "Employees/Information/:id" router
 - getting information about all of the shifts

-##### Login Controller
+##### <u>Login Controller</u>
 LoginController.js explanation:
+- checks the REST API of the jsonplaceholder website mentioned before and, if the username and password are correct, gets a token which the user will use to access the website

+##### <u>Shifts Controller</u>
+ShiftsController.js explanation:
+- get all of the shifts
+- post a new shift
+- update an existing shift

+##### <u>Users Controller</u>
+UsersController.js explanation:
+- getting all of the users' information
+- posting an action of the user

 ### Front End with HTML